NetizenCorp/GVM-Docker/README.md

 sudo docker cp [Container ID]:/dumpfile.sql ~/dumpfile.sql
-sudo docker container stop [Container name] sudo docker rm [Container name] #This will remove the container and volume sudo docker image ls #This is find the name of the image and remove the old version sudo docker image rm [image name] sudo docker-compose up -d
+sudo docker container stop [Container name] sudo docker rm [Container name] #This will remove the container and volume sudo docker volume ls #This will list the previos volume used for that docker image sudo docker volume rm [Volume name] #This will delete the old volume. sudo docker image ls #This is find the name of the image and remove the old version sudo docker image rm [image name] sudo docker-compose up -d